Like to hear some of the old songs? Click here. |

 -

-- By 2000, Koreans in the South became exellent world-class songs producers.
+- By 2000, the South became an exellent song producing country in the world.
 In 2018, a group of singers from the South went to Pyongyang to produce an excellent song party.
-Let see the Video.
+Let us see this video.

 - Let us hear one of their songs.